I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 "We'll be there with you all the way, love," Bonnie promised and Kim nodded.

-Shego smiled and wished that she could kiss her girlfriends senseless at that moment.
-She figured that she would just have to save those kisses and more for when the night was over.
-They might need those kisses later on anyway, especially if Hadrian proved to be the jerk that she knew he could be.
+Shego smiled and wished she could kiss her girlfriends senseless at that moment.
+She figured she would just have to save those kisses and more for when the night was over.
+They might need those kisses later on anyway, especially if Hadrian proved to be the jerk she knew he could be.

 The rest of the ride was spent in a comfortable silence.
 Kim kept Shego's hand in hers and Bonnie kept her hand on Shego's shoulder.
-After the car was turned over to a valet, the trio walked in arm-in-arm…well, Kim's arm was locked around Shego's and Bonnie's arm was locked with Shego's other arm.
+After the car was turned over to a valet, the trio walked in arm-in-arm… well, Kim's arm was locked around Shego's and Bonnie's arm was locked with Shego's other arm.
 Shego considered herself the luckiest woman in the world-class restaurant.

 "Reservations for Go," Shego said as they stepped over to the hostess.